Speaker of the House of Commons (United Kingdom): Presiding officer

-During debate, the speaker is responsible for maintaining discipline and order, and rules on all points of order (objections made by members asserting that a rule of the House has been broken – though sometimes used by a Member in a rhetorical manner such as to ask if it is in order that (some named matter) be placed in the official record while knowing that by asking it will be, or asking if (some Minister) has informed the Speaker of an intention to make a statement on (some named topic) to the House as a way to record the request in the official record); the decisions may not be appealed.
+During debate, the speaker is responsible for maintaining order and decorum, and rules on all points of order (objections made by members asserting that a rule of the House has been broken – though sometimes used by a Member in a rhetorical manner such as to ask if it is in order that (some named matter) be placed in the official record while knowing that by asking it will be, or asking if (some Minister) has informed the Speaker of an intention to make a statement on (some named topic) to the House as a way to record the request in the official record); the decisions may not be appealed.
 The speaker bases decisions on the rules of the House and on precedent; if necessary, they may consult with the Parliamentary Clerks before issuing a ruling.
 In addition, the speaker has other powers that may be used to maintain orderly debate.
 Usually, the speaker attempts to end a disruption, or "calls members to order", by loudly repeating "ORDER!
 ORDER!"
 If members do not follow instructions, the speaker may punish them by demanding that they leave the House for the remainder of the day's sitting.
-For grave disobedience, the speaker may "name" a member, by saying "I name [Mr/Mrs X] …," (deliberately breaching the convention that members are only referred to by reference to their constituency) "…the [Right] Honourable Member for [Y]".
+For gross misconduct and misbehaviour, the speaker may order the Sergeant-At-Arms to remove the member from the House or to place them into custody.
+Similarly, for other acts of grave disobedience, the speaker may "name" a member, by saying "I name [Mr/Mrs X] …," (deliberately breaching the convention that members are only referred to by reference to their constituency) "…the [Right] Honourable Member for [Y]".
 The House may then vote to suspend the member "named" by the speaker, for five sitting days for a first offence.
 In case of "grave disorder", the speaker may immediately adjourn the entire sitting.
 This power has been invoked on several occasions since it was conferred in 1902.